dannybauman/30-day-map-challenge-2025/PLATFORM-TRACKER.md

-**Best For**: Self-contained visualizations with embedded data, scenarios without external APIs **Avoid For**: External API integrations, CDN-dependent libraries **Note**: May work well in other scenarios - worth retrying on future days with embedded data
+**Best For**: Self-contained visualizations with embedded data, scenarios without external APIs **Avoid For**: External API integrations, CDN-dependent libraries **Note**: May work well in other scenarios - worth retrying on future days with embedded data **Human Oversight**: Captured the failure state and noted how the sandbox blocked external libraries for documentation.

 ---